 With Connecteam, you can easily build and maintain relationships while streamlining internal communication, especially for the generation z in the workplace.

-Start a one-on-one chat, send a targeted group message (choose if you want social capabilities to boost engagement with likes and comments), send a feedback survey on any matter, incorporate the suggestion box so employees have a platform to be heard and more.
+Start a one-on-one chat, send a targeted group message (choose if you want social capabilities to boost engagement with likes and comments), send a feedback survey on any matter, incorporate the suggestion box so employees have a platform to be heard, and more.
 Creating a work environment that values communication, and is on a Gen Z level, to boost morale and productivity.

-Set the tone the moment a new hires steps foot in your company.
+Set the tone the moment a new hire steps foot in your company.
 With Connecteam, you can send a company-wide update that includes a picture and fun facts and let everyone respond to fully welcome them.
-In addition, all the training material is available on the app so they can learn at their own pace and can simply refer to materials whenever needed, like the employee handbook, company policies, safety procedures and so on.
+In addition, all the training material is available on the app so they can learn at their own pace and can simply refer to materials whenever needed, like the employee handbook, company policies, safety procedures, and so on.
 Monitor progress via the app and send a notification if they miss a chapter.

 Use the app to establish engagement from the very first day.
 Send surveys on a regular basis so you know how your employees are feeling, what concerns they have, and where their satisfaction levels stand.
-The gen z workforce wants feedback and transparency, this is how you do it from the get go.
+The gen z workforce wants feedback and transparency, this is how you do it from the get-go.
 With the suggestion box, employees can share their opinions and ideas whenever an idea strikes.